himanshubalodi62/AI-ML_research/README.md

 | Find Patterns           | Discover trends and correlations             |
 | Improve Models          | Good EDA leads to better feature engineering |
 | Avoid Wrong Conclusions | Prevent misleading models                    |

+Helps to understand the dataset by showing how many features it has, what type of data each feature contains and how the data is

+distributed.

+Helps to identify hidden patterns and relationships between different data points which help us in and model building.

+Allows to identify errors or unusual data points (outliers) that could affect our results.

+The insights gained from EDA help us to identify most important features for building models and guide us on how to prepare them for

+better performance.

+By understanding the data it helps us in choosing best modeling techniques and adjusting them for better results.

 ## Why We Use EDA ?